ZhiGuangLu/qcs/README.md

 # Quantum Correlation Solver (QCS)
-QCS is an open-source Python code that allows to study the single-photon transmission and reflection, as well as the $n$th-order equal-time correlation functions (ETCFs) in driven-dissipative quantum systems.
+QCS is an open-source Python code that allows to study the single-photon transmission and reflection, as well as the  *n*th-order equal-time correlation functions (ETCFs) in driven-dissipative quantum systems.
 The documentation for the package and example notebooks can be found in the current directory.
 ## Applicable conditions
 Here, the system needs to meet two conditions.
 One is that the system Hamiltonian that does't include the coherent driving part must satisfy U(1) symmetry, namely the